datalayer/mcp-compose/docs/ARCHITECTURE.md

 # Architecture

-The MCP Server Composer is a Python facade for multiple `Managed MCP Servers`.
+The MCP Compose is a Python facade for multiple `Managed MCP Servers`.

-The MCP Server Composer exposes all the tools of the managed MCP Servers as a single unified MCP Server, aggregating the tools, prompts, and resources.
+The MCP Compose exposes all the tools of the managed MCP Servers as a single unified MCP Server, aggregating the tools, prompts, and resources.

 ## Overview